Rebecca Mammen John: Commentary

 John has frequently commented on the subject of criminal law reform in India.
 In 2013, John spoke with Reuters about what she described as "really, really shoddy" Indian police investigation of rape, as well as the lengthy prosecution process in court.
 In 2014, she was one of several lawyers who critiqued the Criminal Law (Amendment) Act, 2013, pointing out that the proposed law could potentially allow accused persons to avoid penalties for the offence of rape.
 In 2017, John spoke with SheThePeople.TV about improvements that could be made in the prosecution of rape charges.

 In 2018, John wrote for Firstpost, critiquing a Supreme Court recommendation for the framing of a new law to specifically address incidents of mob lynching in India, arguing that the focus should instead be on better prosecution and investigation rather than the creation of a new law.

 In 2018, John expressed support for the Me Too movement in India, encouraging victims to file criminal complaints and provide testimony in cases of sexual harassment and assault, while acknowledging the challenges, including extensive delays, in the criminal process.

 John has also stated her opposition to the death penalty, and criticised inconsistencies in the application of the death penalty in India stating that there is "no uniform understanding of the requirements of rarest of rare doctrine".
 John has critiqued the use of satisfying the 'collective conscience of society' as a ground to justify the application of thee death penalty, stating, "It is an amorphous term.
 It has become a catch phrase in Delhi.
 Nobody really understands what it means.
 It is part of the mindlessness of death sentencing.
 It is not possible to judicially determine what it means."
 She has also criticised the practice of executing convicts without notifying their families, describing the practice as "against the humanitarian values the Indian state professes to uphold."

 In 2020, John was described by The Quint as "one of India’s most reputed criminal law experts" and in an interview with Bar and Bench described herself as a criminal lawyer who serves the Constitution of India.

 Education

 John studied law at the Faculty of Law, University of Delhi.

 Personal life

 John has two brothers, both of whom live outside India.

-In 2011, John's mother, a retired school-teacher, was found murdered in her home in Delhi.